ChauffeurPrive/nestor-api/validator/docs/schemas.md

 ### Processes

 A project can contain multiple processes such as workers, web processes and more.
-The structure to define a process is the following one:

 ```yaml
 # Defining a simple process